-Next year’s Forum, taking place on Wednesday 23rd March, will offer further analysts, selected by an expert panel of judges, the opportunity to showcase their concepts to the wider industry, with proposals being accepted until 29th November.
+Next year’s Opta Forum, taking place on Tuesday 21st March, will offer another generation of analysts the opportunity to showcase their concepts to the wider industry, with initial proposals being accepted until 20th December.

 Ahead of this deadline, we have taken the opportunity to dig into the archives and revisit a number of previous Forum presentations, delivered by people who are now working across the football industry.

 Abel Lorincz, 2015 – Breaking Down the Possession Game of FC Bayern Munich

 At the second edition of the Forum, Hungarian analyst Abel Lorincz delivered a presentation exploring how graph theory and connectivity measures could be used for finding the weakest players in a team’s possession game, focusing specifically on the approach of Bayern Munich.

 At the time Abel was six months into a five year spell working for Budapest Honvéd, initially as an academy video analyst before progressing to working as a first team analyst.